-Key information (one pager)
+Key Information (one pager)

-Arts Emergency is a free support programme for under-served young artists, thinkers and activists who want to contribute to the culture they live in.
+Arts Emergency is a free support programme for under-represented young artists, thinkers and activists who want to contribute to the culture they live in.

 We would like to offer your eligible 16-18 year olds a year of oneon-one mentoring with a creative professional that matches their interests.
-This opportunity is followed up by continued support for the young person until they turn 26 to help them thrive in the creative and cultural industries.
+This opportunity unlocks continued support for the young person until they turn 26.